If you do not agree to our processing of your data in the manner outlined in the Policy, please do not submit any personal data to us.

 Who is the controller of the data that you provide to us?

-The Learning College Ltd is registered as a data controller in the United Kingdom for the purposes of the Data Protection Act 1998.
+The Learning College Ltd is registered as a data controller in the United Kingdom for the purposes of the GDPR (General Data Protection Regulation).
 We ensure that the data you supply to us is processed fairly and lawfully, and with skill and care and used only for the purposes set out in this policy.

 What information will we collect?
 How will we use it?

-We will collect data about you, both personal data (such as your name and contact details) and also sensitive personal data (such as information in your CV).
+We will collect data about you, both personal data (such as your name and contact details) and also sensitive personal data (such as information for your ID).
 The personal data and sensitive personal data will be stored, processed, used and disclosed by us in the following ways:

 - To allow you to participate in specialist online training services